Jassit0/Google.clone/README.md

 # Google.clone
-Google clone create with HTML and CSS
+Google clone created with HTML and CSS